About Us

 Connecticut State Director - Matthew Stosse, Procurement Manager, Connecticut Water Co., CT

-Maine State Director - David Kane, Executive Director of Administration, Portland Water District, ME
+Maine State Director - Roger Paradis, Portland Water District, ME

 Massachusetts State Director - Darin LaFalam, Superintendent, Lincoln, MA